Buyck family

 The Buyck family (spelling variant: Buijck) is a noble Belgian family which can trace its origins back to the 14th century.

-Several members have been prominent in politics, business and economics, architecture, as well as in the military field.
-Whilst first documented notable was Jan Buyck, Flanders' first Admiral in 1383, the family was granted a heraldic title in 1521 and is credited with co-founding the world's first publicly listed company.
+Several members have held or hold roles in politics, business and economics, architecture, as well as in the military field.
+Whilst first documented notable position was Jan Buyck, Flanders' first Admiral in 1383, the family was granted a heraldic title in 1521 and is credited with co-founding the world's first publicly listed company.

-The family has a long history of service to the monarchies in the region of Flanders and the Low Countries, a region that spans today’s countries of Belgium, Netherlands and Luxembourg, as well as links to the Scottish and English crowns.
-Different descendants have been instated to national orders from the Kingdom of Belgium and knighthood: more specifically to the Order of the Crown, the Order of Leopold, and the Legion of Honour.
+The family has a long history and served close to the monarchies in the region of Flanders.

-Contemporary members of the Buyck family still active in Belgian diplomacy, business, and remains recognised for its longstanding prominence.
-To the present day the family maintains its institutionalised commitment to philanthropy internationally.
+Contemporary members of the Buyck family can be found active in Belgian diplomacy, business, and remains recognized for real estate development and architecture.
+To the present day the family maintains its institutionalized commitment to philanthropy internationally.

 Titles and heraldry

 Knighthood

 In 1521, the Buyck family was granted a title of nobility, knighted, by King Christian of Denmark, according to the laws of heraldry.
 The King of Arms had the power to assign coats of arms and verify genealogies and noble titles.
-The knighthood and coat of arms was once again affirmed to be bestowed upon the family by Holy Roman Emperor Archduke Ferdinand I in 1534.
+The knighthood and coat of arms was once again affirmed upon the family by Holy Roman Emperor Archduke Ferdinand I in 1534.

 Coat of arms and motto

 The coat of arms is a diamond-shaped shield, bisected blue-grey and red, over a lion from one to the other.
 The earliest reproduction that is still in storage today is the coat of arms as found on the letter from King Christian of Denmark.
 Later also on the cover of Elisabeth Buyck’s Album Amicorum.

-The heraldic family motto is in the old French languagespelling: « Ainsy Dieu Plaist » (modern spelling: « ainsi dieu plaît »), translating to « as it pleases to God ».
+The heraldic family motto is in the old French language spelling: « Ainsy Dieu Plaist » (modern spelling: « ainsi dieu plaît »), translating to « as it pleases to God ».

-The region where the family originated from is formerly part of West Francia.
-The formal education was furthermore conducted in French, considered the Lingua Franca of the upper class and the higher culture (see Split of the Catholic University of Leuven).
-It therefore not uncommon to thus find heraldic mottoes in French.